brendan-myers/phone-captcha/README.md

 From the Twilio console, configure the hook for incoming calls to point to the /voice endpoint of this application.

 ![Twilio setup](images/twilio-setup.jpg)

+### (Optional) Google Cloud Datastore

+By default, the caller whitelist is stored in memory.
+If you would like whitelist to persist, you will need a Google Cloud Platform account.

 ### Environment variables